beevelop/slai.club/presentations/2025-10-26-how-to-speak-dolphin-a-business-guide/slides.md

 highlighter: shiki
 lineNumbers: false
 info: |
-  ## "How to Speak Dolphin: A Business Guide"
+  ## How to Speak Dolphin: A Business Guide

   AI-generated presentation for PowerPoint Karaoke
 drawings: